mdulin2/SpokaneCTF/README.md

 - Gravwell
 - Intrinium

-However, I would like to get another company, industry cyber person or someone eelse as an asset.
+However, I would like to get another company, industry cyber person or someone else as an asset.